Hollywoodbets: Brand ambassadors

 In 2016, former Orlando Pirates and Bafana Bafana soccer player Jerry Sikhosana was named as a brand ambassador for Hollywoodbets.
 In 2017, former Kaizer Chiefs, Mamelodi Sundowns and Bafana Bafana goalkeeper Brian Baloyi also joined as a brand ambassador for Hollywoodbets.

 In 2019, rugby twins Akona Ndungane and Odwa Ndungane joined Hollywoodbets as Brand Ambassadors.
 The pair are actively involved in Hollywood's partnership with the Phaka rugby programme on SuperSport, as well as initiatives through the twin's Ndungane Foundation.

 In March 2020, former South African Champion jockey Anthony Delpech joined on as a brand ambassador for Hollywoodbets.
 His main role is to assist in managing the Hollywood Syndicate, the horse racing ownership arm of Hollywoodbets.

 In April 2020, former South African cricketer Mike Procter joined on as a brand ambassador for Hollywoodbets.
 Work was done in conjunction with the Mike Procter Foundation, as well as Ottawa Primary School in Durban, where Procter runs the physical education programme.

 In 2020, South African-born actress Nomzamo Mbatha joined Hollywoodbets as a brand ambassador.
 Hollywoodbets works with the actress and her Lighthouse Foundation in various community development and bursary projects.

 In December 2021, radio sports talk show host Robert Marawa was introduced as a Hollywoodbets brand ambassador, and appeared in TV commercials and advertisements for the brand.

 In February 2022, sports broadcaster Carol Tshabalala, known as South Africa’s "First Lady of Sport", signed as the latest Brand Ambassador for Hollywoodbets.

+In November 2022, former South African football captain Teko Modise joined Hollywoodbets as their latest brand ambassador.

+In April 2024, Hollywoodbets announced South African rugby player Eben Etzebeth and his actress wife Anlia Star as the newest brand ambassadors for the company.

+Controversies

+In July 2025, the Advertising Standards Authority upheld a complaint against Hollywoodbets for advertising to minors.
+The complaint arose from a minor who was presented with the ad, which urged users to sign up to Hollywoodbets and claim promotions, despite having logged their age when registering on the website.